Hispania Rare Books

 Rare and interesting edition for Cervantes collectors.

-Very good condition: Contemporary marbled calf, flat spines with gilt divisions and red Morocco title label, slight worming to bindings vols.4 and 5, extremities lightly rubbed, previous owner inscription to paste-down.
+Good condition: slight worming to joints vols.4 and 5, extremities lightly rubbed, previous owner inscription to paste-down.
 Please see pictures.